Iran rescuers find 3 bodies at collapsed building, hopes for survivors fade

-"Because of rekindling fires and the extreme heat..., we feel that it is unfortunately unrealistic that anyone would survive, although our hope is that some may come out alive," fire department spokesman Jalal Maleki told state television.
+"Rescuers are tunneling under the rubble to try to reach the cellar of the Plasco building, but we have not succeeded yet," Tehran fire department Jalal Maleki told state television.

-The television quoted Maleki as saying equipment used to locate survivors had not given any indications on the third day of rescue efforts.
+The television quoted Maleki as saying equipment used to locate survivors had not given any indications on the third day of rescue efforts, and that "the probability of rescuing anyone alive from under the ruble is very low".

 "The total number of those under the rubble, including the firemen, is a maximum of 25," Maleki said.
 "So far, three bodies have been brought out."